Find Affordable College Courses

 106 Yearly Graduations

 The 7th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is University at Albany.
 Roughly 17,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 106 people received their master's degree in educational/instructional technology from UAlbany.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+During the most recent year for which we have data, 106 people received their master's degree in educational/instructional technology from UAlbany.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #8